circuit/node-sdk-example/README.md

 Edit config.json
-* Change "user" and "password" for the circuit accounts you'll use to run the example. you can request a circuit account at the [Circuit Developer Community Portal](https://www.yourcircuit.com/web/developers).
+* Change "user" and "password" for the circuit accounts you'll use to run the example.
+    You can request a circuit account at the [Circuit Developer Community Portal](https://www.yourcircuit.com/web/developers).

 ```bash
 "users" : [